Quansight-Labs/free-threaded-compatibility/docs/faq.md

 ## `pip install jupyter` fails

-This happens because some of the dependencies of the `jupyter` project on pypi do not yet support the free-threaded build.
+This happens because some of the dependencies of the `jupyter` project on PyPI do not yet support the free-threaded build.
 In particular, `argon2-cffi` uses a C extension provided by the `argon2-cffi-bindings` project, which in turn uses CFFI to generate bindings for the `argon2` C password hashing library.